EdenWise/hjcrc/HJCSIC.md

 This is the beginning of a god spat that has lasted 4100 years.
 It has spread caustically around the world.
 Over the centuries the sides have grown more extreme, became more systemized, and have gotten more secreted.
 Today people that know of the system build safety by creating its politics[^politics].
 It is extraordinarily split, mechanized, and deadly[^wars].
 The Hebrews and the female leaders maintain it like a vital job.
 It is implemented it by rewarding narcissist policy (taking) for an age of fifty years (the political left[^left-right]) followed by rewarding female policy (**fantasizing**, giving, restoring humanity) for an age of fifty years (the political right).![](images/10_cycles-of-heaven.svg) A third party also exists who are kept from knowing of the system's existence.
 The Christian church (a succession of the political right) largely practices their beliefs with spiritual principles but is built upon a leadership (formed with the New Testament) that gets safety from the Hebrews by giving people from the third party as sacrifices.
 The policy for these sacrifices is increasingly severe and fatal.
 The system forces much of the social construct around the world.
 I have yet to find anyone who has a sufficient overview on what is happening or supply an applicable way of fixing it.

 [^switching]

-## Who I Am

-I am a political prisoner of the Jews.
-I have been under this since I was born (1970) just like Jesus.
-The basic rule is only included people (those that know of the system) get treated fairly, get a share of society.
-I have been used as a tool by both political sides as a way to refine their policies (immortal rules, that selfish splitting).
-Some of us are large tools.
-The neuron-altering bugs vastly hamper my health, my ability, alter my knowledge, and change my feeling.
-My brain feels mixed up.
-People avoid me (a repulsion is sent out from my general area).
-It has been years since I have been able to talk to people.
-I have yet to have a friend in life.
-I wonder what realistic help is available.
-Are people ever going to realize the importance of prioritizing the less fortunate?
-I learned what I know now by living most of my life learning, questioning, and reviewing the Jewish hierarchal system as necessary to try and survive.

 ## Bible Translation